 Danish actor Mads Mikkelsen, a familiar face from recent international productions such as Casino Royale and Coco Chanel & Igor Stravinsky, plays the lead as Johann Struensee.
-He will be joined by Alicia Vikander, Sweden's young emerging talent, in the role of Caroline Mathilda.
+He will be joined by Alicia Vikander, Sweden's young emerging talent, in the role of Caroline international thriller hit The Girl With the Dragon Tattoo.